joaorjoaquim/NodeJS-CRUD-with-Express-and-MongoDB/README.md

 ---

-<p align="center"> This project is a CRUD with the Firebase version 9.6.6 using React Native.
+<p align="center"> This project is a CRUD with Express and MongoDB.
     <br>
 </p>